NethServer/nethserver-sssd/README.rst

 user-delete
 ^^^^^^^^^^^

-The event deleted the user and remove it from all groups.
+The event deletes the user and remove it from all groups.

-Also all data inside the user's home will deleted.
+Parameters:

+* username

+user-cleanup
+^^^^^^^^^^^^

+This event deletes all data (home directory) and the emails of the user (given as parameter) if the email server is installed.
+This event is bind to the event user-delete.
+Every application which needs to remove the data of a user, must use this event to trigger a specific action, made to remove the data.

 Parameters: